BenCawley/CueLightTrigger/README.md

 Raw pin is fed from a seperate 12VDC PSU in the control box with the Uno, as the mini pro has a voltage conver onboard to drop it down to 3.3v
-FWD* = Forward Tally to a 3rd party device like the tally light of a camera monitor
+FWD* = Forward Tally to a 3rd party device like the tally light of a camera monitor / viewfinder